foundry-vtt-community/wiki.js/setup/hosting/always-free-oracle.md

 &nbsp;
 ![Ubuntu Prompt](/images/oracle/image9.webp)
 &nbsp;
+>All commands going forward are to be entered when you see the **ubuntu@foundry:~$** prompt only.
+If you do not see the prompt then make sure the previous step is not still running.
+Some commands may take a minute or two to process. {.is-warning}

 5. First, update the system by running the following commands (this may take a few minutes to complete):
 ```
 sudo apt-get update